owhite/OTHER/scrap.md

 * `odrv0.save_configuration()`
 * `odrv0.reboot()`

-and see if you can do after a bootup you can run:
+and now see if after a reboot you can run:
 * `odrv0.axis0.requested_state = AXIS_STATE_ENCODER_INDEX_SEARCH`

-and get no errors.
+without getting errors.

 ## Encoder Problems